T3kton/t3kton.github.io/source/contractor/Introduction.rst

 Introduction to Contractor
 ==========================

-The Goal of Contractor is to provide a Universal Interface/API to Automate Management, Provisioning, Deploying, and Configuration of Resource.
+Contractor is an Extendable Resource Management API.
+The goal of Contractor is to provide an API to Automate the Provisioning, Deployment, Configuration and Management of Resources.

 Contractor uses building terms (for the most part) to try to avoid name collisions with various platforms and systems.